-Are you in the market for new dojo supplies and not sure where to begin?
+Are you in the market for new dojo equipment and not sure where to begin?
 This list of essential martial arts gear will get you started.
-From training equipment to sparring gear to karate uniforms, these basics can help you open the most well-prepared gym on the market — or add some new offerings to a well-established martial arts institution.
+From training equipment to sparring gear to karate uniforms for kids and adults, these basics can help you open the most well-prepared gym on the market — or add some new offerings to a well-established martial arts institution.

 They don’t just look great in movie training montages.
 They’re also an important developmental tool for martial artists and combat sport athletes.
 If your gym provides instruction in striking arts like boxing and Muay Thai, you’ll want to provide them with training equipment that they can practice and do drills on.
 A good selection of heavy bags, speed bags, and possibly some freestanding bags will allow your students to work on their conditioning, timing, speed, and power when there are no training partners readily available to hold pads or spar with them.

-In terms of personal safety gear, it’s more effective and more hygienic to ask students to bring their own mouth guards, cups, etc. For items that can be shared, though, it will be beneficial to have a selection of shared sparring gear on hand to make sure that any sparring component in your classes and training sessions is as safe and responsible as possible.
+For items that can be shared, it will be beneficial to have a selection of shared sparring gear on hand to make sure that any sparring component in your classes and training sessions is as safe and responsible as possible.
 Head gear for any striking-based sparring is a necessity.
 Sparring chest gear can also be beneficial to have on hand for both sparring purposes and technique training.

 Martial Arts Uniforms

 If you are looking to provide a friendly and accessible environment for potential new students in gi-based martial arts, one great way to appeal to new students is to have some loaner martial arts uniforms available in a variety of kids and adults sizes, so that they can try a few classes in the proper gear before committing to a membership and a martial arts uniform of their own.